jessejones21/budget-manager-ui/README.md

 ## &nbsp;Summary
 &nbsp;&nbsp; This app was inspired by a monthly process that I used to manage my money in an excel spreadsheet.
-Peronal finance
-&nbsp;&nbsp; has always been something of great interest to me so this was a perfect project for me to continue to build my
+&nbsp;&nbsp; Personal finance has always been something of great interest to me so this was a perfect project &nbsp;&nbsp; for me to continue to build my programming skills.
-&nbsp;&nbsp; programming skills.
 This was my first time working with a UI.
-Notable modules used are PySimpleGUI, SQLite, and
+&nbsp;&nbsp; Notable modules used are PySimpleGUI, SQLite, and Matplotlib.
-&nbsp;&nbsp; Matplotlib.